paupino/rust-decimal/CONTRIBUTING.md

 ## Communication

-Opening tickets on the [paupino/rust-decimal](https://github.com/paupino/rust-decimal) project is the preferred method of communication however for in depth communications please contact Paul via email (paul@form1.co.nz).
+Opening tickets on the [paupino/rust-decimal](https://github.com/paupino/rust-decimal) project is the preferred method of communication however for in depth communications please join the chat at [https://gitter.im/rust-decimal/Lobby](gitter.im).